cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.9.5 =
+Solved a PHP warning for yoast attributes

+= 11.9.4 =
+Solved a PHP warning for an undefined variable

+= 11.9.3 =
+Solved a fatal array merge error

 = 11.9.2 =
 Removed some autoloading on wp_options